foglamp/foglamp-notify-slack/README.rst

 .. code-block:: console

    $ ./make_deb
+   Building on amd64 architecture...
-   The package root directory is   : /home/ubuntu/source/foglamp-notify-slack The FogLAMP required version    : >=1.4
+   The package root directory is   : /home/ubuntu/source/foglamp-notify-slack The FogLAMP required version    : >=1.5
    The package will be built in    : /home/ubuntu/source/foglamp-notify-slack/packages/build The architecture is set as      : x86_64
    The package name is             : foglamp-notify-slack-1.0.0-x86_64